welkman/funcito/docs/ReadMe.txt

 Version History:

+1.2    03-Sep-2012  Support for Play!
+Framework 2 F.Function
+                    Support for collections-generic (generified fork of Jakarta commons-collections) Transformer and Predicate
+                    Upgraded to Gradle version 1.1
+                    Added Gradle Wrapper scripts (can use "gradlew" instead of "gradle" for build commands) Added support for IntelliJ project import

 1.1    23-Jul-2012  Support for chained method calls
                     Permit wrapping of methods with parameters (static binding of param values) Warning messages now get logged with JUL rather than going to System.err